jtallison/ddem-sound-design/content/Sound-design/Unit8_Audio_Effects_and_Advanced_Mixing/index.md

 * Moving down, the next section is for sending audio to other places in the mix.
 This is generally used for parallel processing, grouping audio channels together, or sidechaining audio effects.
 * The next section shows the audio channel’s input and output.
 This will usually indicate which interface microphone channel you are using, and if the audio is being sent to the Main output channel or somewhere else.
 Underneath this is a graphic representation of the channel panning.
 You can change this by dragging the blue bar left and right.
 * The four buttons below the channel IO are Mute, which silences the channel when active.
 Solo, which silences all OTHER channels when active.
 Record Arm, which flags a track to record its input when the record button is hit.
 Monitor, which feeds the input for that channel directly into the Main output channel.
-* The slider controls the output gain for the channel and is the most noticible feature of each channel.
+* The slider controls the output gain for the channel and is the most noticeable feature of each channel.
 Moving it up makes the channel louder, but it is better practice to make things softer.
 This way you can balance things without distortion from making it too loud.
 Remember, if you can’t hear something, it is usually a better idea to make other things quieter before you make the first sound louder.
 * On the left of the Mixing console you will see several options for showing or hiding various things in the mixer.
 What was listed above is the default appearance, but you can choose to shore more or less information depending on your needs.

 Types of Tracks: